securitytxt/security-txt/draft-foudil-securitytxt.md

 assist in this process by making it easier for companies to designate the preferred steps for researchers to take when trying to reach out.

+As per section 4 of {{!RFC2142}}, there is an existing convention of using the <SECURITY@domain> email address for communications regarding security issues.
+That convention provides only a single, email-based channel of communication for security issues per domain.
+In this document, we propose a richer and more extensible way for companies and security researchers to communicate, which is not limited to email and also allows for additional features like encryption.

+In addition, "security.txt" is also parsable by software programs, which allows for scanning and analysis of security policies across multiple domains.

 ## Terminology

 In this document, the key words "MUST", "MUST NOT", "REQUIRED",